IntSaV-Projects/Echocardiography-Analysis/README.md

 ### 1.1.
 Mask Volume Usage
 An example has been provided in main.py for calling the module.
+Note, get_mask_volume_quick is substantially faster than get_mask_volume.
+This is because get_mask_volume uses linear algebra to compute the line-polyline intersection whereas get_mask_volume_quick uses pixel iteration.
+It is preferable to use get_mask_volume_quick.

 ### 1.2.
 Prerequisites
 The code is dependent on the following external modules that may need to be installed.